-Get Your Kendal Business Listed: The simplest way to have your business showing up on the business listings, is actually to head over to Google and compose a directory listing, this can be achieved at this site: Business Directory.
-It will take a little time before your submission is encountered on this map, so get going immediately.
+Get Your Kendal Business Listed: An effective way to see your enterprise showing up on the results, is to just go to Google and generate a service listing, you can do this here: Business Directory.
+It could quite possibly take a while until finally your service shows up on the map, therefore get going now.